dimatteo/CppROOT4HEP/README.md

 contains two semi-identical macros, used to make a very simple repeated function (a doubling operation) in two different ways:
 - using a function which takes a variable in input
-- using a function which takes in input a reference to a variable (address to that variable) It is interesting to notice the different behavior of the two functions, which apparently are implementing the same operations.
+- using a function which takes in input a reference to a variable (address to that variable).
+It is interesting to notice the different behavior of the two functions, which apparently are implementing the same operations.
 Try to think about the difference!